 Hydrogen-powered vehicles can bring significant environmental benefits to transport, society, and the wider energy system.
 A new study found that if EVs replaced only 25% of combustion-engine cars currently on the road, the United States would save approximately $17 billion annually by avoiding damages from climate change and air pollution.
 Wind offers the greatest potential health benefits and could save thousands of lives annually .

 Governments hold the key to enabling investment.
-Eighteen countries and a number of regions and provinces, whose economies account for 70% of global GDP, have developed detailed strategies for deploying hydrogen energy solutions.
+Eighteen countries and several regions and provinces, whose economies account for 70% of global GDP, have developed detailed strategies for deploying hydrogen energy solutions.
 The Western Australian Government is such an example, it will establish a $10 million Renewable Hydrogen Fund to facilitate private sector investment and leverage financial support to the renewable hydrogen industry .

 Likewise, the U.S. Department of Energy announced it will provide up to $30 million for cost-shared research and development projects focused on small scale solid oxide fuel cells.
 The funding seeks to develop advanced technologies which can take the small scale SOFC hybrid systems by using solid oxide electrolyzer cell technologies.
 Also in the U.S, H2@Scale is a concept from the Department of Energy that explores the potential for wide-scale domestic hydrogen production and utilization to enable resiliency of the power generation and transmission sectors.
 In 2020 has secured funding for 18 projects that will support the next round of research, development, and demonstration activities under H2@Scale’s multi-year initiative to fully realize hydrogen’s benefits across the economy .